 📋 How One Pan Pasta Recipes Work

-You know how people always talk about reserving the pasta water to thicken sauces?
-When you make a one pan pasta recipe, the water absorbs into the pasta or boils away, leaving all those starches behind in the small amount of water left when the timer goes off.
+You know how people talk about reserving the pasta water to thicken sauces?
+When you make a one-pan pasta recipe, the water absorbs into the pasta or boils away, leaving all those starches behind in the small amount of water left when the timer goes off.
+When the starchy water is combined with the finely grated Parmesan cheese it turns into the most wonderfully silky, flavorful pasta sauce.
+As I said, this really is an easy pasta recipe with chicken!

 How to Make Spicy Chicken Rigatoni